The Complexity of 3SAT_N and the P versus NP Problem

-In Section 2, we give some definitions and notations, and describe an algorithm.
+In Section 2, we give some definitions and notations, we describe two similar algorithms and show that one is always more efficient than another.
+Using this result and the same argument, we prove in Section 8 that any element in some algorithm sequence is always more efficient than some polynomial time algorithm.
 We prove that $3SAT_{N}$ is an $\mathcal{NP}\mbox{-}$complete problem in Section 3.
 We extend Tovey's results in \cite{Tovey1} to a classification theorem in $3SAT_{N}$ and define another algorithm in Section 4.
-We generalize the concept of truth assignment to aggressive truth assignment in Section 5 based on the Classification Theorem.
-We define composition of two or more aggressive truth assignments and investigate, $\mathcal{TA}^{\infty}$, a set of all aggressive truth assignments under this operation.
+We generalize the concept of truth assignment to aggressive truth assignments in Section 5 based on the Classification Theorem.
+We define the composition of two or more aggressive truth assignments and investigate, $\mathcal{TA}^{\infty}$, a set of all aggressive truth assignments under this operation.
 We introduce the concept of distance between any two elements in $\mathcal{TA}^{\infty}$ and endow it with a metric.
-In Section 6, we extend this metric concept to $< f >$, a set of algorithms generated by algorithm $f$ and aggressive truth assignments, in which we can define Cauchy sequences.
-We also introduce the definition of pseudo-algorithm.
-We discuss equivalence of algorithms and pseudo-algorithms in Section 7.
-Any two elements in $\mathcal{TA}^1$ are equivalent.
-However, $\mathcal{TA}^2$ has infinitely many equivalence classes.
-Combining algorithm, pseudo-algorithm and diagonalization method, we prove $\mathcal{P} \not= \mathcal{NP}$ in section 8.